-About 90 percent of patients with spontaneous CJD die within a year of diagnosis, while others might die within just a few weeks, according to the National Institute of Neurological Disorders and Stroke (NINDS).
+About 90 percent of patients with spontaneous CJD die within a year of diagnosis, while others might die within just a few weeks, according to the NIH.

 There are no treatments for CJD.
-According to the prion theory, once the prion is introduced into the body, it quickly distorts and misfolds other proteins in the body, rapidly building up clumps of "bad" proteins.
+According to the prion theory, once the prion is introduced into the body, it quickly distorts other proteins in the body, rapidly building up strands of "bad" proteins.
 A number of drugs have been tested to treat the disease, including steroids, antibiotics and antiviral medicines, according to the Mayo Clinic.
 However, treatment of the disease generally revolves around alleviating pain and other uncomfortable symptoms.

-Opiate drugs may be prescribed to patients with CJD to help relieve pain, while clonazepam and sodium valproate may help relieve involuntary muscle jerks, according to the NINDS.
-Patients require custodial care and a safe environment, either at home or in an institutionalized setting while their mental functions worsen.
+Opiate drugs may be prescribed to patients with CJD to help relieve pain, while clonazepam and sodium valproate may help relieve involuntary muscle jerks, according to the NIH.
+Patients require custodial care and a safe environment, either at home or in an institutionalized setting, while their mental functions worsen.